How To Mount A SingleTact Thin Force Sensor?

 The SingleTact force sensor is the first and most critical component to position and mount, due to its orientation requirements.
 Before beginning, now is the time to consider whether the selected sensor properly suits your application, or if some modifications are required.
 Visit SingleTact’s Sensor Selector page and click on the “What size should I get?” button for more information.
 If your load distribution is awkward or uneven, you may need to consider designing a custom load distributor for your application before moving on to mounting.

-Another consideration is moisture – if your application will be exposed to moisture or perspiration, use or create some sort of polyurethane sheath to encase the sensor in beforehand.
+Another consideration is moisture.
+SingleTact force sensors are suitable for most environments, except humidity, which may cause sensor delamination.
+If your application will be exposed to moisture or perspiration, use or create some sort of polyurethane sheath to encase the sensor in beforehand.
 This could be as simple as using a sandwich bag or a trading card sleeve.
 You could also use a heat sealer to develop a custom encasement solution.

 Double-Sided Tape